adarowski/adarowski.github.io/_posts/2016-02-24-retroactive-albums-of-the-year.markdown

 * **Ashtray Babyhead** — *Radio*
 * **Idlewild** — *100 Broken Windows*
-* **Oasis** — *Standing on the Shoulder of Giants*
 * **Ozma** — *Rock And Roll Part Three*

 *And Then Nothing Turned Itself Inside-Out* isn’t my favorite Yo La Tengo record, but it honestly had very little competition.
-The releases from Ashtray Babyhead, Idlewild, Oasis, and OZMA were quite good, but songs like “Saturday” and “Cherry Chapstick” make this an easy choice.
+The releases from Ashtray Babyhead, Idlewild, and OZMA were quite good, but songs like “Saturday” and “Cherry Chapstick” make this an easy choice.

 ### 2000 Album of the Year